This story begins in a castle overlooking a village.

 Me: Does it?
 I’ve never seen it.

-Me: I’ll have to take your word for it.
+Me: I’ll take your word for it.
 You think Aukon looks like Fish.

 Adric arrives at the tavern looking for the Doctor and Romana.

-Sue: Look at him – look at that huge grin on his little face.
+Sue: Look at that huge grin on his little face.
 He can’t believe his luck.
 This is his dream job.

 Adric helps himself to some food.